htoyll8/VERSE-toolchain-user-study-2025/scripts/csmith/README.md

 * `cn-fuzz.sh` - a script that uses `csmith` to find files that generate a particular CN error, and then uses `creduce` to minimize the error file.

-Both of these scripts depend on `cn-fuzz-helper.sh` which defines the 'interestingness test' for `creduce`.
+Both of these scripts depend on `test-with-cn.sh` which defines the 'interestingness test' for `creduce`.